nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Mocking and Test Driven Development - Lab/README.md

     – Returns the product with a given label, throws ArgumentException if no such product is in stock.
     FindAllInPriceRange(decimal, decimal)
     - Returns all products within the given price range (lower end and higher end are inclusive).
 Keep in mind that they should be returned in descending order.
 If there are no such products, return empty enumeration (collection).
+    FindAllByPrice(decimal)
+    – Returns all products in stock with given price or empty collection if none were found.